ICSE Board

 Frequently Asked Questions

 ICSE stands for Indian Certificate of Secondary Education.
 The examination is conducted by the Council for the Indian School Certificate Examinations (CISCE) for students completing Standard 10.
-It is one of India’s oldest national-level secondary examinations, recognised by the Association of Indian Universities.
+It is one of India’s oldest national-level secondary examinations, first held in 1958, and is recognised by the Association of Indian Universities as well as many overseas institutions.

-The ICSE syllabus is generally considered more detailed and language-intensive than the CBSE curriculum, which is based on NCERT textbooks.
-ICSE requires students to write longer analytical answers and covers a broader range of topics per subject.
-However, difficulty is subjective and depends on the student’s strengths.
+The ICSE syllabus is generally more detailed and language-intensive than the CBSE curriculum, which follows NCERT textbooks.
+ICSE requires longer analytical written answers and covers a broader range of topics per subject, including two compulsory languages.
+CBSE aligns more closely with JEE and NEET syllabus.
+Difficulty is ultimately subjective and depends on each student’s learning strengths and preferred answer style.

-You can download free ICSE Class 10 question papers, sample papers, and solutions as PDFs directly from icseboard.org.
-The site covers all major subjects including Mathematics, Physics, Chemistry, Biology, and Computer Science, updated for the 2026-27 session.
+Free ICSE Class 10 question papers, specimen papers, and chapter-wise solutions are available as PDF downloads directly on icseboard.org.
+The site covers Mathematics, Physics, Chemistry, Biology, and Computer Science, updated for the 2026-27 session.
+Each PDF includes step-by-step solutions cross-referenced to Selina Concise and ML Aggarwal textbooks.

 Selina Concise is the most widely used publisher for Physics, Chemistry, and Biology in ICSE Class 10.
-For Mathematics, ML Aggarwal and Selina Concise are both popular.
-Frank Brothers and S.Chand are also commonly referenced, particularly for Chemistry and additional practice problems.
+For Mathematics, ML Aggarwal and Selina Concise are both popular and comprehensively cover the CISCE syllabus.
+Frank Brothers and S.Chand are commonly used for additional Chemistry practice, particularly for numericals in the Mole Concept and Electrolysis chapters.